 Specialist recruitment agencies handle temporary and permanent vacancies.

-Evidence of practical skills is required by both the AA) and the ACCA, in the form of the AAT Accounting Qualification and the ACCA Certified Accounting Technician qualification.
+Evidence of practical skills is required by both the AAT and the ACCA, in the form of the AAT Accounting Qualification and the ACCA CAT qualification.

-Once fully AAT or CAT qualified, the pathways are open to continue study to become a chartered accountant.
-All of the professional accountancy organisations offer fast-track routes and exemptions whether an AAT member or CAT qualified.
+Once fully AAT or CAT qualified, you can continue studying if you'd like to become a chartered accountant.
+All of the professional accountancy organisations offer fast-track routes and exemptions whether you're an AAT member or CAT qualified.

 Most accounting technicians receive on-the-job training.
-Procedures and software packages vary depending on the sector, the company and the area in which you are working.
+Procedures and software packages vary depending on the sector, the company and the area in which you're working.

 Many employers are prepared to offer some form of support to employees to enable them to update and improve their skills and knowledge through continuing professional development (CPD).

 Support from employers can include payment of college fees or time off for study, either by attending a day release course or being granted study leave.